We’re reader-supported. Purchases via our links may earn us a commission, at no extra cost to you.

 Researching existing golf simulator businesses in your area and beyond is an exercise in market intelligence that can help you analyze your competitors.

 You should identify their strengths, weaknesses, pricing, marketing strategies, and the services they offer.
-This information will help you identify gaps in the market and determine how to differentiate your business from competitors.
+This information will assist you in identifying market gaps and determining ways to distinguish your company from the competition.

 Identifying Industry Trends: Staying Ahead of the Curve